isomerpages/nyp-sirs/_digital-programmes/4s-social-media-content-generation.md

 <p>Natasha is a Partner & Principal Consultant of QED.
 She has advised Fortune 500
-Corporations & Small to Medium Enterprises in Singapore and the region on business strategies leveraging digital mediums.
+Corporations & Small to Medium Enterprises in Singapore and the region on business strategies leveraging digital mediums.</p>

-Her experience spans B2B & B2C companies, such as Coca-Cola, CA Technologies, Discovery Channel, Dolby and Unilever.
+<p>Her experience spans B2B & B2C companies, such as Coca-Cola, CA Technologies,
+Discovery Channel, Dolby and Unilever.
 Having led organizations in restructuring communications & marketing departments for digital integration & implementation, Natasha has helped clients stay competitive in today’s digital environment.</p>